apache/dolphinscheduler-maven-plugin/README.md

-This is a maven plugin for DolphinScheduler , It has tow functions:
+This is a maven plugin for DolphinScheduler , It has three functions:

 1. It is allowed to add <packaging>dolphinscheduler-plugin</packaging> to the pom file.
 If <packaging>dolphinscheduler-plugin</packaging> is added to the pom file, the DolphinScheduler service will load this model as a DolphinScheduler plugin.